Laravel-Samples/Laravel-Real-time_Socket-io/README.md

 ### The customization of the User Registration includes:

-- replacing the 'name' property, column, validation and everything associate with this data to 'username'
+- replaced 'name' to 'username'
-- adding a Request Class (RegistrationRequest) to deal with the form fields validation and error message customization
+- added a Request Class to deal with the user registration form validation and error message
 - adding a get route to the logout
 - segregating layout and public files in 'front' and 'dashboard'